The 13 players Man Utd have signed on deadline day and how they fared

 But the striker well and truly announced himself to the world on his debut, coming off the bench to score a sensational solo goal against Liverpool.

 After struggling under Jose Mourinho, he became more of a regular and enjoyed some good runs of form under Solskjaer.
-However, he scored just four Premier League goals last term and may well fear for future playing opportunities following the capture of Ronaldo.
+However, 2021-22’s loan to Sevilla failed to reignite his career and he’s scored just 11 league goals in the last three seasons.

 While Martial took most of the headlines, United also signed Poole from Newport County on deadline day in 2015.